-US to ease sanctions against Sudan, broaden outreach efforts
+Obama signs executive order easing sanctions against Sudan

-WASHINGTON (AP) — The Obama administration is set to ease, but not eliminate, sanctions against Sudan and broaden now limited talks with the long estranged African government, a U.S.-designated terrorism sponsor whose leader has been indicted on war crimes charges.
+WASHINGTON (AP) — President Barack Obama signed an executive order Friday easing but not eliminating sanctions against Sudan, in an eleventh-hour push to broaden currently limited talks with the long-estranged African government.

+The eased sanctions will enable trade and investment transactions to resume with Sudan, a U.S.-designated terrorism sponsor whose leader has been indicted on war crimes charges.
+The White House announced the decision as part of a five-track engagement process.
-The change in policy is a response to positive actions by the Sudanese government in fighting terrorism, reducing conflict, denying safe haven to South Sudanese rebels and improving humanitarian access to people in need, three officials told The Associated Press.

-The White House is expected to announce an easing of sanctions on Friday as part of a five-track engagement process, said the officials, who weren’t authorized to speak publicly on the matter and demanded anonymity.
+But Obama built in a six-month waiting period before the benefits for Sudan go into effect.
+By July 12, several U.S. agencies would have to affirm to the White House — which will be controlled by President-elect Donald Trump — that Sudan is continuing taking positive steps before the sanctions would be eased.

+In a letter to Congress, Obama said he’s determined that the situation that led the U.S. to impose and continue sanctions had changed over the last six months in light of Sudan’s “positive actions.”

 Most Read Stories